 ENTRI (Environmental Treaties and Resource Indicators) is a searchable database of multilateral environmental treaties and related information produced by the Center for International Earth Science Information Network (CIESIN) at Columbia University.
-Information includes treaty status, and full text is provided of many treaties.
+Information includes treaty status (last updated in August 2012), and full text is provided of many treaties.

 Conceived and compiled by Dr Peter Clinch of Cardiff University, Flare is a searchable database containing information on over 2000 of the most significant multilateral treaties from 1353 to the present, and key bilateral treaties from 1353 to 1815.
 Based on the entries in Multilateral Treaties by Bowman and Harris, the index can be searched using keywords, date, or place where the treaty was concluded.
 Entries include information on where to find print and online versions of the full text, official languages used for the treaty, and the name of the state or international organisation acting as depository for the treaty.